Getting Started

 You choose the timeframe for your multiple participant assessment by selecting a completion date.
 The assessment closure date can be extended (in case all your people don't respond in time), or you can close the assessment at any time (when everyone has completed their assessments early).
 This gives you some flexibility, but once an assessment has been closed it cannot be restarted or deleted.

 Participants do not need to register for NZ Navigator to be part of your multiple assessment - the link takes them to the assessment.
-They are informed that no-one in your organisation can see any respondant email addresses or look at any individual responses.
+They are informed that no-one in your organisation can see any respondent email addresses or look at any individual responses.

 Your assessment report consists of aggregated information for the domain questions but does include some results by participant 'type' (staff, volunteer, and board).